j2damax/adidas-challenge/README.md

 - Error handling (Network and other)
 - Couldn't handle app crashes
 - Couldn't create more meaningful tests
+- Localization
+- Swift code formatting
+- Restructure views into more structured way using smaller views

 ## Screen Recording